Proposal for creating spatial superposition of a large mass in a RF trap: For

 and of a bilinear interaction

-where we will neglect the indicated terms, which are relatively small due to them being higher order terms of the expansion of the Coulomb interaction.
+These Hamiltonians~\cref{eq:ham-ref1,eq:ham-ref2} depend on the equilibrium distance $d_\text{eq}$ which depends on the spin-state of the ion, this spin-dependence can be seen explicitly in \cref{eq:H-spin-dep}, where $\hat{H}(d_\text{eq}^{\uparrow,\downarrow})$ is given by $\hat{H}_0(d_\text{eq}^{\uparrow,\downarrow}) + \hat{H}_I(d_\text{eq}^{\uparrow,\downarrow})$.
+We will neglect the indicated higher order terms in~\cref{eq:ham-ref1,eq:ham-ref2}, which are relatively small due to them being higher order terms of the expansion of the Coulomb interaction.
 In this appendix we give the supporting calculations for the rewriting of the Hamiltonian in terms of generic coefficients.